 • Music theory (15 hours): MUSC 130/131, 132/133 (a grade of C or better is required), 230/232, and one of MUSC 234, 265, 331, 332, 333, or 338

 • Ensemble performance (four hours): Four separate semesters in an appropriate departmental ensemble.
-See “Individual Applied Instruction and Ensembles” for further explanation of appropriate ensembles.
+See the “Individual Applied Instruction and Ensembles” section for further explanation of appropriate ensembles.

 Majoring in Music: Bachelor of Music